whitecollaralgos/Algoways/docs/expiry_api.md

 - Filter expiry dates based on your trading strategy requirements
 - Consider time to expiry when selecting contracts
 - Use the chronologically sorted expiry dates for time-based analysis
-- Validate the symbol format according to OpenAlgo symbol conventions before making API calls
+- Validate the symbol format according to AlgoWays symbol conventions before making API calls